What are Gluten-Free Flours Alternatives

 Buckwheat flour bears the closest resemblance to a gluten-containing grain as it is a pseudo-cereal grain with several grain-like characteristics.
 When mixed with eggs and buttermilk it makes delicious European-style blinis and it can also be woven into buckwheat noodles known as soba.
 You can also purchase buckwheat or grouts, make a delicious base for breakfast cereals.

 Coconut flour is made from ground coconut meat.
-It is has a high fibre content and a very crumbly texture.
-For cakes and pastries it is best combined with a starchy flour such as rice flour or potato starch, or some pureed vegetables such as pumpkin, potato or zucchini.
+It has high fibre content and a very crumbly texture.
+For cakes and pastries, it is best combined with a starchy flour such as rice flour or potato starch, or some pureed vegetables such as pumpkin, potato or zucchini.
 This will balance out the crumbly texture and give a nice even balance to cakes and muffins.

 Chickpea flour (also known as besan, gram flour or garbanzo flour)

-Mt Uncle’s Banana Flour has a high resistant starch content that allow you to cook more using less flour.
+Mt Uncle’s Banana Flour has a high resistant starch content that allows you to cook more using less flour.